ricaun-io/ricaun.Revit.DA/README.md

 <PackageReference Include="ricaun.Revit.DA" Version="*" />
 ```

+## Features

+The main feature of this library is to fix some issues and limitations from the official Design Automation for Revit.

+- Support `PackageContents.xml` with multiple versions - [Design Automation for Revit ignores PackageContents.xml configuration.](https://github.com/ricaun-io/RevitAddin.DA.Tester/issues/7)
+- Support `ActiveAddInId` inside Design Automation ready event. - [Design Automation for Revit ActiveAddInId is null](https://github.com/ricaun-io/RevitAddin.DA.Tester/issues/9)

 ## DesignApplication

 The `DesignApplication` is a base class with some abstractions to help you to execute Design Automation for Revit.